Where can I refer a patient for the transcatheter mitral valve repair (TMVr) procedure?

 How many patients have been treated with the MitraClip® therapy?

-In clinical studies, more than 1200 patients in the United States have been treated with the MitraClip® therapy, with 1-year follow-up in over 900 patients.1 Over 35,000 patients have been implanted with MitraClip® therapy worldwide.*
+In clinical studies, more than 1200 patients in the United States have been treated with the MitraClip® therapy, with 1-year follow-up in over 900 patients.1 Over 50,000 patients worldwide have been treated with MitraClip®

 Can the MitraClip® NT device be used to treat patients with functional mitral regurgitation (FMR)?